dssg/MLinPractice/README.md

 deployed models.

 ### Course Learning Objectives
- - Design and evaluate novel combinations of learning algorithms.
+ - Design ML systems and evaluate the impact of various design choices across the machine learning workflow.
  - Take real-world questions involving data and evaluate or develop appropriate methods to answer these questions.
  - Present technical material clearly, in spoken and written form.